Green's Function Framework for Boundary Value Problems with the Regularized Prabhakar Fractional Derivative: Examples and numerical illustrations

 {\bf (1)} $\alpha=0,8$, $\beta=0,1$, $\gamma=0,3$, $\delta=0,5$;

 {\bf (2)} $\alpha=0,8$, $\beta=0,5$, $\gamma=0,3$, $\delta=0,5$;

 {\bf (3)} $\alpha=0,8$, $\beta=0,9$, $\gamma=0,3$, $\delta=0,5$.

 {\it Explanation:} With $f(t,x) = t\sin x$ pumping energy in and zero initial conditions, the field accumulates from zero.
-The corrected trend:

-$\beta = 0.1$: the response to forcing is very slow and the amplitude remains small -- deeply sub-diffusive systems respond sluggishly to sources.
+The corrected trend: \begin{itemize} \item $\beta = 0.1$: the response to forcing is very slow and the amplitude remains small -- deeply sub-diffusive systems respond sluggishly to sources.

-$\beta = 0.9$: the amplitude grows much faster and reaches the highest values by $t = 2$, because the larger fractional order allows the system to respond more efficiently to the accumulating source.

-The parameters $\alpha$ and $\delta$ (fixed here at $0.8$ and $0.5$) control the shape and timescale of the Prabhakar kernel, modulating the overall magnitude and curvature of the time evolution without changing this fundamental monotone trend in $\beta$.
+\item $\beta = 0.9$: the amplitude grows much faster and reaches the highest values by $t = 2$, because the larger fractional order allows the system to respond more efficiently to the accumulating source. \end{itemize} The parameters $\alpha$ and $\delta$ (fixed here at $0.8$ and $0.5$) control the shape and timescale of the Prabhakar kernel, modulating the overall magnitude and curvature of the time evolution without changing this fundamental monotone trend in $\beta$.